KaiSD/coa4u/README.md

 It's a great combination of simplicity and flexibility, and i haven't found the suitable replacement for it.
 Since actions are quite simple, i implemented them myself.

+### How to use

+Just put the src folder into your assets folder.
+Then attach the Actor.cs script to the object you want.
+See the examples folder, there's a sample script there.

+You can also subclass the Actor and add all the actions you want to the Start() method.

 ### Included actions (ready and WIP)

 Base actions